Cairi-S/tom-poulson-2/README.md

 #### Ideal client
 - English speaking
-- Is a student, musician or institution looking to collaborate with the musician.
+- Is a student, musician or institution looking to collaborate
 - Are a brass group looking to purchase repertoire.
 - Has a keen interest/knowledge in classical and contemporary music